jonnykates/cc-gulp/README.md

 **NB** - Importantly, the Gulp task is actually still running in the background.
 It's now listening for any changes you make to .scss partials.
 When it notices a change, it's going to compile `main.scss` and refresh your localhost:3000 browser!

 ## 4. Point your platform to your served files
 Of course, we need to tell the platform where our local .css and .js files are.
+It's important to realise that these files are being served by the local server running on port 8000; *not* the proxy server on port 5000.

-In your custom code areas in the Platform, you need to add the following to the head:
+So in your custom code areas in the Platform, you need to add the following to the head:

 ```
 <link rel="stylesheet" type="text/css" href="http://localhost:8000/main.css">